kushguptacse/designPattern/README.md

 **Decorator ->**<br/>
 1. When you want to enhance the behavior of existing object functionality as and when needed at runtime we can use decorator design pattern.
 2. Decorator wraps object and provides same interface as wrapped object. so client does not need to change the code.
-3. Suppose client using Message interface and TextMessage implements it and provide test in plain String. we need to support base64 and html encoding to message. so, decorator class Base64EncodedMessage will implement Message and will have reference to TextMessage inside it. by this it can take plain text and return encoded Text.
+3. Suppose client using Message interface and TextMessage implements it and provide text in plain String. we need to support base64 and HTML encoding to message. so, decorator class Base64EncodedMessage will implement Message and will have reference to TextMessage inside it. by this it can take plain text and return encoded Text.
 4. As we can see in decorator we have used Message object and due to it we can pass decorator also in future if needed. hence nesting decorator is also possible.
 5. If we very large base class then it is not suitable to use decorator as decorator class will not need all such info.
 6. Since decorator support recursive composition. if used it might lead to lots of small objects that add small functionality. which sometimes become difficult to debug. so keep it in mind while using recursive composition.